 60+ Ride (formerly Senior Resource Services) is governed by a dedicated board of directors, staff, and a team of volunteers who work together to serve the needs of active older adults in Weld County.

-She currently lives in Windsor with her husband Don and three teenaged kids.
-Proud mom of five, she and her family have always stayed very active in the community.
-In her free time, Amy enjoys community theatre, volunteering at homeless shelters, camping, vocal music, traveling, and reading.
+She currently lives in Greeley with her husband Andy and two sweet kids.
+Proud mom, she and her family have always stayed very active in the community.
+In her free time, Cayti enjoys spending time with her family, tending to her indoor houseplants, crocheting, and reading.

 Elnauz Reaves grew up and attended schools in Greeley, and has lived a lifestyle aligned with her entrepreneurial spirit while raising three sons.
 She joined 60+ Ride as an intake coordinator in early 2018.
 After playing an integral part in eliminating the 60+ waitlist, Elnauz, known to most callers as Ellie, was hired as a part-time office assistant.
 Through her extended family and culture, Ellie has never known life without love, value, and respect for the aging population.